-Article 42 Signature
+Signature

-The present Convention shall be open for signature by all States and by regional integration organizations at United Nations Headquarters in New York as of [xxxx].
+The present Convention shall be open for signature by all States and by regional integration organizations at United Nations Headquarters in New York as of 30 March 2007.

-Article 43 Consent to be bound
+Consent to be bound

 The present Convention shall be subject to ratification by signatory States and to formal confirmation by signatory regional integration organizations.
 It shall be open for accession by any State or regional integration organization which has not signed the Convention.